Our Message to Patients

-If you have an appointment scheduled, and are experiencing any signs or sickness or have recently traveled, please call our office to; we will need to reschedule your appointment to a later date.
+If you have an appointment scheduled and are experiencing any signs of sickness or have recently traveled, please call our office; we will need to reschedule your appointment to a later date.
 This includes:

 - Fever within the last 48 hours

 - Travel within the past 14 days to affected geographical regions

 - Contact with persons who have tested positive for Covid-19.

 When you visit our office, we ask that you arrive on time for your appointment, rather than too early.
 This will minimize the amount of time you spend in our waiting room or reception area.
 If you have respiratory symptoms, we will ask that you wear a facemask.

 Here are some ways you can protect yourself and help prevent the spread of COVID-19: